 This iconic psychological thriller that has frequently been hailed as one of the most important animated films of all time, as it represents a major change from traditional anime subject matter, analysing the pop icon phenomenon, fame and its psychological impact on the performer.

 “Kon’s film deliberately obfuscates, to hypnotic effect.”
 (Total Film)

 *Minors permitted in the balcony!
-(Please note this film is rated 18A.)
-Must be 19+ with ID bar service and main floor seating.
+(Please note this films is rated 18A.)
+Must be 19+ with ID for bar service and main floor seating.

-**Rio Theatre Groupons and passes OK.
+**Rio Theatre Groupons and passes OK for any single film only.
 Please redeem at the door.